 It worked.
 All the big brands adopted it.

 A third-party broker.
-Two major companies, Blackhawk Networks and InComm, manage and distribute many of these gift card malls in the US.
+Two major companies, Blackhawk Networks and InComm, manage and distribute many of these gift card malls in the United States.
 Teri Llach, chief marketing officer at Blackhawk, said the business took off about 15 years ago and now their business takes care of the whole process.

 “We get the cards, produce the cards, process the cards, develop racks that were easy to shop, merchandize those racks,” she said.
 “We basically come at it with, ‘Grocery store, don’t worry, we’ll take care of everything, and we’ll get this category up and running for you so it’s really a nice value added for your customer.’”